Docs

 A simple static site generator using sh

-as a templating language.
+as a templating language

 Requirements

-We provide binaries for Linux and OpenBSD.
-It can also run on Windows via the Windows Subsystem for Linux for other UNIX like operating systems, you can build from sources.
+for other UNIX like operating systems, you can build from sources.

 Install mkws